Wearing the right Clothing on Climbing – Hiking Safaris in Uganda – Rwanda

 The choice is yours; we recommend using a porter – and along with that, we recommend a walking stick on hikes.
 On some climbs, they would get into the way of what you are doing, like climbing on a ladder.

 Use a porter and help an African Family.

 We offer hiking, climbing safaris throughout Uganda and Rwanda.
 We create what you want and suggest a few others.

 Our Hiking Tips – Information and Advice are to help and assist you in planning a hiking safari with us in Uganda or Rwanda.

 Please read up on Hiking and Climbing Safaris when you are planning your safari with us in Uganda or Rwanda.

 Most Hiking Safaris are off the beaten tourist path.
 What to wear, what to bring, how to act, what not to do are all important things you need to know before your hike or climb in Uganda or Rwanda commences.

 Know before you go is the best advice that we can give you before you go on a hike in Uganda or Rwanda, it is different from what you are used to.

 What to wear and bring on Hiking – Climbing Safaris.
-All Hiking – climbing safaris are led by Rangers who know the paths, who know the way.
+All Hiking – Climbing safaris are led by Rangers who know the paths, who know the way.
 They are professionals and will keep you safe and secure.
-When it what to wear, look at them, they are usually dressed right for the occasion, will be wearing rubber boots, have a hat on and often a jacket.
+What to wear on a hike or climb? look at the rangers, they are usually dressed right for the occasion, will be wearing rubber boots, have a hat on, and often a jacket.
 Enjoy your Hike and Climb in comfort.